Out-of-distribution Evidence-aware Fake News Detection via Dual Adversarial Debiasing: experiments

 Firstly, under the cross-platform setting, the comparison results are summarized in Tab. \ref{tab:cross_data}.
 We can observe that \themodel brings significant improvement for each backbone model on both metrics, compared to the marginal improvement brought by other debiasing competitors.
 Notably, our method achieves the top performance consistently, while the performance gains of the other debiasing methods are unstable on different testing sets.
 It indicates that the news and evidence content biases in the original datasets can be mitigated to the maximum extent by \themodel effectively and the backbones are facilitated better OOD generalization.
 To be more specific, all baselines over DeClare and MAC model can only outperform the backbone without any debiasing method slightly by around $1\%$ measured by F1-Macro and F1-Micro.
 In contrast, there is about $3\%$-$4\%$ improvement of DeClare and MAC equipped with DAL measured by each evaluation metric.
 Similar phenomena can also be observed on the rest two backbones.

 Secondly, Tab. \ref{tab:cross_topic} summarizes debiasing performance under the cross-topic setting.
-The performance of each backbone without any debiasing methods under the cross-topic setting is between that under the in-distribution setting in Tab. \ref{tab:pilot1} and cross-platform setting, indicating that the distribution shift problem exists while is weaker than that in the cross-platform setting.
+The performance of each backbone without any debiasing methods under the cross-topic setting is between that under the in-distribution setting in Tab. \ref{tab:pilot1} and the cross-platform setting in Tab. \ref{tab:cross_data}, indicating that the distribution shift problem exists while is weaker than that in the cross-platform setting.
 It is obvious that DAL can still maintain consistent and significant improvement over backbones, compared to its debiasing counterparts.
-However, the performance improvement of baselines varies across different datasets and backbones.
-It is worth noting that most baselines other than EANN over the MAC and GET model even underperform backbones on the Snopes dataset, which can be attributed to the severe bias removal of the train sets leading to harmful effects under similar data distribution.
-But EANN and \themodel can leverage adversarial learning to mitigate spurious correlations between partial contents and labels, so as to extract common features which are beneficial for unseen scenes.
-In addition, our method considers news and evidence content biases in the reasoning path, which are critical for improving OOD generalization ability in evidence-aware fake news detection.
+On the other hand, the performance improvement of baselines varies across different datasets and backbones.
+It is worth noting that most baselines other than EANN over the MAC and GET model even underperform the original backbones on the Snopes dataset.

-Finally, based on the above observations, the comparison results under two challenging OOD settings demonstrate the effectiveness of our \themodel approach for debiasing news and evidence content biases.
-On the other hand, the counterparts can only bring relatively moderate performance gains or even harmful side effects.
-It is mainly due to these debiasing methods can not well consider the reasoning path in evidence-aware fake news detection.